The Bible in Basic English (BBE) — Annotated History & Bibliography

 • Straightforward, simple style favoring clarity for learners and general readers.

-• Reader helps include signs/markings for textual clarity (per BBE introduction conventions).
+• Reader helps include signs and markings for textual clarity (per BBE introduction conventions).

 • Use cases: effective for EFL/ESL contexts and for readers with limited formal education.